mortazavilab/PyWGCNA/tutorials/Data_format.md

 #### Gene Information
 The gene information is a table which contains additional information about each genes.
-It should have a same order as gene expression matrix or set `order=False`.
+First column should be your index which should be the same name as first column of gene expression data (gene ID).

 <div>